 Here are some good groundcovers you can walk on:

 Thyme (Thymus sp.) – Includes several walkable groundcovers such as woolly thyme, red creeping thyme, and mother-of-thyme.
 Thyme thrives in full sunlight and nearly any well-drained soil.
-USDA plant hardiness zones 5-9.
+USDA plant hardiness zones 5 to 9.

 Miniature speedwell (Veronica oltensis) – Veronica is a sun-loving plant with deep green leaves and tiny blue flowers.
-Zones 4-9.
+Zones 4 to 9.

 Creeping raspberry (Rubus pentalobus) – Also known as crinkle leaf creeper, this plant displays thick green leaves that turn bright red in autumn.
 A durable groundcover for foot traffic, creeping raspberry produces white summertime flowers, often followed by small, red fruit.
-Zones 6-11.
+Zones 6 to 11.

 Silver carpet (Dymondia margaretae) – Silver carpet is a lovely groundcover with tiny, rounded leaves.
 It is best for smaller spaces.
-Zones 9-11.
+Zones 9 to 11.

-Corsican sandwort (Arenaria balearica) – Sandwort produces tiny, white flowers in spring.
+Corsican sandwort (Arenaria balearica) – Sandwort produces tiny white flowers in spring.
 This plant is best for small spaces in cool shade.
-Zones 4-11.
+Zones 4 to 11.

-Rupturewort (Herniaria glabra) – Herniaria is a well behaved but rugged groundcover that gradually creates a carpet of tiny, green leaves that turn bronzy red in fall and winter.
-Zones 5-9.
+Rupturewort (Herniaria glabra) – Herniaria is a well behaved but rugged groundcover that gradually creates a carpet of tiny green leaves that turn bronzy red in fall and winter.
+Zones 5 to 9.

-Blue star creeper (Isotoma fluviatilis) – This a fast growing groundcover for foot traffic that produces blue, star-shaped blooms in spring and early summer.
+Blue star creeper (Isotoma fluviatilis) – This a fast-growing groundcover for foot traffic that produces blue, star-shaped blooms in spring and early summer.
 Blue star creeper should be planted where its rambunctious nature won’t be a problem.
-Zones 5-9.
+Zones 5 to 9.

 Creeping jenny (Lysimachia nummularia) – Creeping jenny is also known as moneywort due to the golden, coin shaped leaves.
 Buttery yellow flowers that appear in late spring.
-Zones 3-8.
+Zones 3 to 8.

 Creeping wire vine (Muehlenbeckia axillaris) – Also known as wandering wire vine, this plant spreads quickly, producing tiny, rounded leaves that turn bronze in fall.
-Zones 7-9.
+Zones 7 to 9.

 Ajuga (Ajuga reptans) – Ajuga spreads slowly but surely, producing groundcover that’s walkable with colorful foliage and spikes of white or blue flowers.
-Zones 4-10.
+Zones 4 to 10.

 Red spike ice plant (Cephalophyllum ‘Red Spike’) – This is a succulent plant that produces bright red flowers in early spring.
-Zones 9b-11.
+Zones 9b to 11.

 Creeping golden buttons (Cotula ‘Tiffindell Gold’) – This plant is a drought resistant, sun loving groundcover for foot traffic with emerald green foliage and bright yellow, button-shaped flowers that show up in midsummer.
-Zones 5-10.
+Zones 5 to 10.